mmm84766/Simple-Linear-Regression/README.md

 Library, Tools and Language

  	Python3
  	Numpy
  	Pandas
  	Matplotlib
  	sk-learn
-  Spyder
+ 	pyder

 In this code i designed simple Linear Regression model for salary prediction based on Experience used by Linear Regression.